KIM Uno: a DIY clone of the KIM-1

 Optionally, A4: LED digit select line for an additional 7th LED digit used in calculator mode.

-Adding I2C & SPI to the KIM Uno as an option
+Adding I2C to the KIM Uno as an option

 The above leaves A4 free unless 7-digit calculator mode is used.
 And A5 is only used for output to a sense line consisting of a row of keys.
 Nothing gets hurt if another output purpose is fulfilled by A5 when not scanning that row of keys.
 This is nice, because A4 is the I2C Data line (input/output) and A5 is the I2C clock line (output only).
 So the KIM Uno can have an I2C expansion interface adding more fun.
 The current firmware supports a tiny little OLED display that way.

 Using SPI is also a possibility.
 But it will give some of the I/O pins double duty.
 I.e., you have to stop scanning the keyboard and driving the LEDs to use the SPI port.
 And periperals on the SPI port will get (unproblematic, I believe) meaningless signals on their lines if the LED or row pins are used for the display/keyboard.